-Dual-code All Black Tuigamala dies at 52
+Dual code All Black Tuigamala dies at 52

 Last updated on .From the section Rugby League

-Wigan Warriors' and Newcastle Falcons' dual-code international Va'aiga Tuigamala has died at the age of 52.
+Ex-Wigan Warriors and Newcastle Falcons dual-code international Va'aiga Tuigamala has died at the age of 52.

 He made 102 appearances for Wigan between 1993 and 1997 before switching to union with Newcastle, where he won the 1997-98 Premiership title.

-With Wigan he won three League titles, two Challenge Cups, a Premiership title and World Club Challenge.
+With Wigan he won three league titles, two Challenge Cups, a Premiership title and World Club Challenge.

 "He was one of the most exciting rugby players to play either code," Wigan executive director Kris Radlinski said.